stanford-rc/mais-apis-python/README.rst

 The `Middleware and Integration Services`_ group, part of `University IT`_, provides many APIs for reading information from the `Registry`_, the data store that contains information about people, accounts, groups, courses, and more.
-Although the data sets seem simple, come from many different sources (for example, student records and HR records).
+Although the data stores seem simple, they come from many different sources (for example, student records and HR records).

-MaIS provides access to these data sets to authorized clients, through a set of XML and JSON APIs.
+MaIS provides access to these APIs to authorized clients, through a set of XML and JSON APIs.
 This package provides a Python SDK for interfacing with some of those APIs.